 And if you doubt about what We have revealed to Our slave, then produce a chapter like it, and call upon your supporters other than Allah, if you are truthful.

 The inability of the pagans to address this challenge is a negation of nomic necessity.
-This is because the pagans were expert poets and rhetoricians, so it is nomically necessary for them to have been able to meet the Quranic challenge, had the Quran been non-miraculous.
+This is because the pagans were expert poets and rhetoricians, so it is nomically necessary for them to have been able to meet the Quranic challenge.

 Prophet Muhammed ﷺ was also aided by many other miracles.
 Including the multiplication of food and water, accurately prophesying future events, and the instantaneous healing of wounds and diseases.
 We will give examples for each of the above: